The name of the club is the Hobbits Hole Roleplaying Club.

 This constitution was agreed at the Inaugural General Meeting of the Hobbits Hole Roleplaying Club on: 26th March 2021

-Latest Amendments were agreed at the Annual General Meeting of the Hobbits Hole Roleplaying Club on: 6th April 2022
+Latest Amendments were agreed at the Special General Meeting of the Hobbits Hole Roleplaying Club on: 16th October 2022

 Appendix 1: Equality diversity statement: